Police: Suspect on the run in fatal shooting of 3 in Texas

-AUSTIN, Texas (AP) — A 41-year-old man is wanted in the fatal shooting of three people in Austin, Texas, and police officials searching the surrounding area Sunday warned residents that the suspect might take a hostage.
+AUSTIN, Texas — A manhunt is underway for a former sheriff’s deputy wanted in the fatal shooting of three people in Austin, Texas, as an official said it wasn’t known if the suspect was still in the city.

+Interim Austin Police Chief Joseph Chacon said those who live near where the shooting happened late Sunday morning no longer had to shelter in place, but he said they should “remain vigilant.”
+He said officials were transitioning the search for Stephen Broderick, 41, from that area to a “fugitive search.”

+“The victims were all known to this suspect.,” Chacon said.
+“At this point, we do not think this individual is out there targeting random people to shoot.
+That does not mean he is not dangerous.”
-Interim Austin Police Chief Joseph Chacon said the suspect, Stephen Broderick, was considered armed and dangerous.
-He asked area residents to continue to shelter in place and to call their neighbors to check on them.

-“We are concerned he might possibly take a hostage and be himself sheltered somewhere waiting for us to leave,” Chacon said during a news conference Sunday afternoon.
+Earlier in the day, nearby residents had been asked to shelter in place and to call their neighbors to check on them.
+Chacon had said earlier that officials were concerned that Broderick “might possibly take a hostage and be himself sheltered somewhere waiting for us to leave.”

-He said Broderick is 5 feet, 7 inches (1.7 meters) tall and Black.
+Chacon said Broderick is 5 feet, 7 inches tall and Black.
 He was wearing a gray hoodie, sunglasses and a baseball cap.
-Chacon said police do not know if he's in a vehicle or on foot.
+Chacon said police do not know if he’s in a vehicle or on foot.

+He said that Broderick was a former deputy with the Travis County sheriff’s office, which is based in Austin.

+Travis County District Attorney Jose Garza said in a statement that Broderick had been arrested for sexual assault of a child last June and was released on $50,000 bond.
+He said that the district attorney’s office on Sunday filed a motion to revoke that bond and is actively supporting law enforcement as they pursue Broderick.

 Chacon said Broderick is suspected in the killing of two Hispanic women and one Black man.
 He said Broderick knew the victims but didn’t elaborate on how or provide a motive for the shootings.
 Chacon also said a child was involved but that the child has been located and is safe.